Patrick Nzuzi: Limerick F.C.

 His debut for Limerick F.C. came in a 1–1 Munster derby draw against Cork city.

-Nzuzi became a regular at Limerick F. C. He made over 50 appearances in 2 seasons for the newly promoted Munster side.
+Nzuzi became a regular at Limerick F.C.
+He made over 50 appearances in two seasons for the newly promoted Munster side.

-He was named as one of the top 5 young players in Ireland by goal.com in his first season.
+He was named as one of the top five young players in Ireland by goal.com in his first season.

 Sligo Rovers

-He was handed a 1 year contract by interim boss and former Cameroon International, Joseph N'Do, however injuries saw him end his Sligo journey early in December 2015.
+Nzuzi was handed a one-year contract by interim boss and former Cameroon International, Joseph N'Do, however injuries saw him end his Sligo journey early in December 2015.

 DR Congo

-Patrick Nzuzi made his debut for the DR Congo national football team in a U21 friendly against Austria.
+Nzuzi made his debut for the DR Congo national football team in a U21 friendly against Austria.
 He went on to represent DR Congo at the Toulon Tournament held in 2014 in Toulon France where he faced the likes of France, Colombia, US and South Korea.

 He was handed a first team debut in a friendly against Cameroon by Claude Le Roy.